cda-tum/fiction/README.md

 - SAT-based [formal verification](https://ieeexplore.ieee.org/document/9218641)

 For logic synthesis, *fiction* relies on the [mockturtle library](https://github.com/lsils/mockturtle) that offers logic network types and optimization algorithms.
-Optimized logic networks can then be passed as specifications to physical design algorithms.
-Alternatively, logic synthesis can be performed in external tools and resulting Verilog/AIGER/BLIF/... files can be parsed by *fiction*.
+Logic synthesis can be performed in external tools and resulting Verilog/AIGER/BLIF/... files can be parsed by *fiction*.
+Alternatively, since *mockturtle* is included in *fiction*, synthesis can be applied in the same evaluation script.

 ## Cost Metrics